Under the Volcano (1984 film): Production

+San José de Vista Hermosa Hacienda.

 Development

 In the late 1950s, Under the Volcano author Malcolm Lowry adapted his novel into a screenplay and attempted to interest Metro-Goldwyn-Mayer to produce it after being hired to adapt F. Scott Fitzgerald's Tender Is the Night.
 The studio passed and Lowry died in 1957.
-Actor Zachary Scott optioned the novel in 1962, but after he died his widow sold the rights to brothers Robert and Raymond Hakim.
+Actor Zachary Scott optioned the novel in 1962, but after he died his widow sold the rights to brothers Robert and Raymond Hakim, who were later sued by the Lowry estate for withholding creative consultation.